 How to Move a Tab

-Follow step 1 and 2 above.
-In the ‘Move or Copy’ box, you can select where you’d like to move the tab to.
+Follow steps 1 and 2 above.
+In the ‘Move or Copy’ box, you can select where you’d like to move the tab.
 E.g. before existing tabs, in the middle or move to the end.

 Left-click on a tab and drag.